-When a theory/template is applied, we will eventually need to discharge the instantiations of its side-claims.
+Most significantly, the overall assessment of soundness, and confidence therein, can be "lifted" from consideration of the individual steps of the assurance argument to the selection and arrangement of the theories employed and the "glue logic" that weaves them together.
+Thus, whereas assessment of a bespoke assurance case argument must consider every node in the argument, those parts instantiated from the template of a "pre-certified" theory need not be reexamined.
+However, the assurance case under development does need to check the provenance of any theory that it uses and must justify suitability of the theory to the context of its use, and also the relevance and weight of any evidence that it provides to the theory.
+The developers of the theory can anticipate some of this by attaching side-claims to their template.
+Then, when a theory/template is applied, we will eventually need to discharge the instantiations of its side-claims.
 If we are unable to do so, this may indicate that the selected theory/template was an inappropriate choice.
-We would like to learn this early, before effort has been wasted, so some side-claims in the template may be marked as preconditions; these must be discharged before the theory/template may be applied.
-For example, it would make no sense to apply the CLEAR theory for correctness assurance to requirements that are not written in CLEAR, so "requirements for \$X\$ are written in CLEAR" is a precondition for this example.
+We would like to learn this early, before effort has been wasted, so some side-claims in the template may be considered preconditions; that must be discharged before the theory/template may be applied.
+For example, it would make no sense to apply the CLEAR theory for correctness assurance to requirements that are not written in CLEAR, so "requirements for \$x\$ are written in CLEAR" would be a precondition for this example.